dr-david-white/Collisionatron/README.md

 # Collision-a-tron
 A simple collider manager which does simple (not perfect) collisions between non-rotating cubes.

-The collisions are *purposely* NOT OPTMISED - no octrees etc. The idea is to generate a large amount of work.
+The collisions are *purposely* NOT OPTIMISED - no octrees etc. The idea is to generate a large amount of work.

 These are calculated using one of three methods: